dicook/dicook.github.io/content/talk/MBS_ACEMS.md

 title = "How visualisation and open data can empower you" time_start = 2019-02-13T18:30:00
 time_end = 2019-02-13T19:30:00
-abstract = " In today's world, data about us is being generated in huge quantities.
+abstract = "In today's world, data about us is being generated in huge quantities.
 Our mobile phone is continuously broadcasting our location details; our household smart meter reports our electronic footprint in 30 minute chunks.
 Using your credit card can generate an ad appearing in your Facebook stream.
 But it is possible to access both your own data, and the data of your environment.
-Armed with an ability to create statistical ‘plots’ of your data, you can make sense of the world around you." abstract_short = "" event = "Monash Conference Centre, Level 7, 30 Collins Street event_url = ""
+Armed with an ability to create statistical plots of  our data, you can make sense of the world around you." abstract_short = "" event = "Monash Conference Centre, Level 7, 30 Collins Street event_url = ""